Start planning your trip

 There is an hour-long trekking course, and the Asahidake Ski Course is open from December to May, offering the longest ski season in Japan.

 There are nine lodging facilities in the area, complete with onsen (Japanese hot springs).
-Soaking in the onsen, after enjoying various activities at Asahidake will make a memorable finale for your trip.
+Soaking in the onsen, after enjoying various activities at Asahidake will make a memorable evening.

 ** Ideyu-go, a shuttle bus runs between Asahikawa Station/Asahikawa Airport and Asahidake, four time a day.
 The timetable is available at this page.